carbeck/ayerigrammar/README.md

 * Grammatical Categories
   2. Pronouns

 The sections not currently worked on have been proofread once by myself (I am not a native English speaker).
 They should already provide useful information, but I will still make slight changes every now and then if I notice something to be wrong.
+If you're brave, you can also [take a look at the most recently compiled PDF](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf).

 Compiling
 =========